raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

 **Tip:** Offer creators the opportunity to use the projects in their choice of language.
 Show creators how to change the language on the projects site.
-This is a good way to engage parents or encourage creators to continue at home.
+This is a good way to engage parents or encourage creators to continue to use the projects outside of the sessions.

 --- /task ---